Midland County Courthouse: Additions

+windows were required to be closed and the public entry in the circuit courtroom required relocation at the rear during the 1979 addition.
+The open stairway in the central lobby was removed and replaced with an enclosed stairway in the front vestibule.
+Due to the slope of the land, a fourth level was created, opening at ground level in the back.

+In 2003, the front entrance on Main Street was closed for security to limit potential weapons in the courthouse.

+The courthouse was renovated in 2018 to restore Main Street access for the public and modernize the interior to improve safety and functionality for the staff and public.

+The renos included new elevators, electrical, plumbing, locked courtroom entrances, special judicial access to the clerk of courts, glass partitions to separate the public from court clerks and a new hallway built for movement of inmates from courtrooms to and from the sally port.

+The original project cost was $7.8 million with a $660K cost overrun for HVAC and fire suppression.

+Funding was provided by the Herbert H. and Grace A. Dow Foundation, the Rollin M. Gerstacker Foundation, the Charles J. Strosacker Foundation and the Dow Chemical Company Foundation who partnered with Midland County.
+Grants were also provided by the Michigan Baseball Foundation, Dow Chemical Company and the Alden and Vada Dow Family Foundation.

+Courthouse

 Description

 The Midland County Courthouse is a three-story Tudor Revival style courthouse, measuring approximately 117 feet in length and 56 to 90 feet in depth.
 It is sited on a grade, so that only two stories appear on the front elevation.
-The main section of the roof is hipped, with two gable ends projecting; orange clay tiles cover the roof.
-Fieldstone is used as the base of the building up to the window sills.
+The main section of the roof is hipped, with two gable ends projecting; orange, red and tan clay tiles cover the roof.
+Fieldstone is used as the base of the building up to the windowsills.
 Above are stucco walls, with the second floor tusked under the eaves of the roof.
 Half-timbered gable ends, and dormers contain windows to the second floor.